What is heatmap analysis: how to analyze a heat map

 Heat map analysis is not rocket science, and it’s very easy to pick up insights just by looking through a few heat map examples.
-But the best way to analyze any heat map (click map, scroll map, or move map) is to go through the specific UX questions listed in this chapter about how people are interacting with your page, and use the insights to make quick-win changes and come up with ideas for further research.
+But the best way to analyze any heat map (click map, scroll map, or move map) is to go through the specific UX (user experience) questions listed in this chapter about how people are interacting with your page, and use the insights to make quick-win changes and come up with ideas for further research.

 There are at least 5 questions you can answer through heat map analysis, and we grouped them into this handy checklist: